1 min read

 The value of the card depends on where your drivers fuel and how often they can stay in-network.
-With strong discounts at 3,800 locations, fleets that align their routes with these stations can maximize savings, while out-of-network fueling comes with higher transaction fees.
+With strong discounts at 3,800 locations, fleets that can align their routes with these stations can maximize savings, while out-of-network fueling comes with higher transaction fees.

 In this review, we break down where the Open Roads fuel card is accepted, how the discounts work, the fees to expect, and the controls and reporting features included.
 We’ll also cover the key pros and cons and provide alternatives to help you decide if it’s the right fit for your business.